 - If there isn't an imminent disaster, review your policy coverages and limits.
 You may wish to make changes or additions.
 You aren't typically able to increase or add coverages if a natural disaster is imminent, such as a predicted flood within a few days.
 So any changes that need to be made should be made well in advance.

 - Make an inventory of your property and possessions.
 Nearly everyone has a smart phone these days and a detailed video of all possessions and help you get a fair settlement.

 After You have suffered losses from a disaster

 - Report your claim as soon as possible.
 Insurance companies get busy and take claims in the order received

 - Get your claim number and write it down.
 Insurance companies can locate your file easiest by your claim number.

 - When an adjuster surveys the damage, ask if he/she is an employee of the insurance company or an independent adjuster hired by your insurance company.
 If it's an independent adjuster, get the name of the company.
 Is the company authorized to make claim decisions and payments on behalf of your insurance company?

-Always Keep Good Records
+Always Keep Good Records for insurance purposes

 When you file a claim, you should immediately start a notebook documenting contacts with your insurance company.
 List the date, time and a brief description of the exchange.
 If you need to file a complaint later, this information can be very helpful.
 If an adjuster says he or she will come and does not, write it down.
 If an adjuster is rude, write it down.